malcolmkiano/swahili/docs/guide/02-grammar-and-types.md

 - Swahili uses `//` for single line comments and `/*  */` for multiline comments

 ```
-  /This is a single line comment
+  // This is a single line comment

   /*  This
       is